List of 40 Famous Forests in India to visit

 Simlipal National Park is the 7th largest national park in India.
 Similipal Tiger Reserve, Hadgarh Wildlife Sanctuary, and Kuldiha Wildlife Sanctuary make up this moist deciduous forest.

 The sanctuary was a royal hunting ground until 1956, when it became a tiger reserve.
 In 2009, UNESCO added Simlipal National Park to its list of Biosphere Reserves.
-The forest is named from this area’s Simul or red silk cotton trees.
+The forest is named after this area’s Simul or red silk cotton trees.

-Simlipal National Park Orissa is a treasure house of over 1000 tree species.
+Simlipal National Park, Orissa, is a treasure house of over 1000 tree species.
 In this forest, almost 75% of the area is covered with Sal trees, and in the rest of the national park, we can find Khair, Sissoo, red silk cotton trees, bamboo, etc.

 Simlipal national park